do vets recommend collars or harnesses 1

 Distributes force evenly across the body

-Harnesses provide a secure and snug fit that makes it difficult for dogs to slip out of their accessories.
+Harnesses provide a secure and snug fit, making it difficult for dogs to slip out of their accessories.
 This is especially useful for dogs who are escape artists or have a knack for wiggling their way out of collars.

 Great for dogs with respiratory problems

 Certain breeds or dogs with respiratory conditions may benefit from using a harness instead of a collar.
-By avoiding pressure on the neck or throat, harnesses can alleviate respiratory distress and minimize discomfort.
+Harnesses can alleviate respiratory distress and minimize discomfort by avoiding pressure on the neck or throat.

 Disadvantages of Collars